cuno92/eleventy-blog/about/index.md

   order: 3
 ---

-I am a person that writes stuff.

-This blog template is based on [eleventy-high-performance-blog](https://www.industrialempathy.com/posts/eleventy-high-performance-blog/) which itself is based on [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog).
+My name is Tan Hoang and I work as a Software Engineer in HCM.
+Outside of work, I sometimes spend time learning about Computer Science topics that interest me.
+This blog is where I hope to explain those topics based on my understanding.